AnkiMonkey/AnkiHelperApp/README.md

 <p align="left">(<a href="#readme-top">back to top</a>)</p>

 ### Prerequisites
-Ensure you have ANKI installed (V. 24.06.3 Qt6 or above) The Excel ANKI-Template is created for ANKING Notetype, otherwise adapt only for Basic type.
+The Excel ANKI-Template is created for ANKING Notetype, otherwise adapt only for Basic type.

 <p align="left">(<a href="#readme-top">back to top</a>)</p>